pkuwwt/my_reading_notes/programming-language/js-faq.md

 ## What is output of undefined * 2 in Javascript?

-nan is output of undefined * 2.
+NaN is output of undefined * 2.

 ## How to add/remove properties to object dynamically in Javascript?